Embedding JavaScript

 Including JavaScript Per-Document

-tags in the content itself.
-This can be useful for things like Mermaid diagrams that you don’t need in every document:
+You can include scripts in a single document using <script> tags in the content itself.
+This can be useful for libraries like D3 for data visualizations that you only need in specific documents:

-<script src="https://unpkg.com/mermaid@10/dist/mermaid.min.js"></script>
+<script src="https://cdn.jsdelivr.net/npm/d3@7/dist/d3.min.js"></script>

 If you’re using MultiMarkdown as your Processor, you can include scripts in the metadata and they’ll be inserted in the document.
-Because Marked outputs “snippet” only, the key XHTML Header
+Because Marked outputs “snippet” only, the key XHTML Header is not ideal.
+Instead, use CSS Header and the scripts will be inserted at the bottom of the document.

 CSS Header: <script src="file.js"></script>